Menu

 • USB Connection

-Apogee One – Best Compact Option
+No products found. – Best Compact Option

 The Apogee One is a good audio interface if you favor compact and portable audio devices.
 Despite its size, the One is capable of recording and playing back quality audio with low latency due to its top-notch components.
 One of the main differentials of this interface is the built-in microphone.